-- Distributed computing: Multiple computer systems work on solving a single problem.
-In this all computer systems are connected and the problem is subdivided where each part is solved by different systems.
+- Distributed computing: Multiple computer systems work on solving one problem.
+In this, all computer systems are connected, and the problem is subdivided so that each part is solved by different systems.

 - Cluster computing: Two or more computers work in tandem to perform tasks as a single machine.

-- Fog computing: It is the computational structure between the cloud or a central data centre and the data producing source.
+- Fog computing: It is the computational structure between the cloud or a central data center and the data producing source.

-- Cloud computing: It is a method of computing which involves delivery of servers, databases, storage, networks, analytics and intelligence over the internet.
+- Cloud computing: : It is a method of computing that involves the delivery of servers, databases, storage, networks, analytics, and intelligence over the internet.

 Here are some edge computing use cases and examples

-A range of applications, products and services have the potential to function better by incorporating edge computing.
-Some of the use cases are as follows:
+A range of applications, products, and services have the potential to function better by incorporating edge computing.
+Among the use cases are the following:

 - IoT devices: Smart devices can provide real-time insights by running on device code rather than on the cloud.